 We also try to make geography ‘hands on’ where possible, ensuring that the children have a range of excellent resources to support their learning.
 We hope that this hands on approach will support the children in transferring their learning into the long term memory, which can be recalled at a later date.
 This should also help to create a passion for the subject and children who are curious about the world around them.

 We also include a Geography week each year with each year group focusing on a different area.
 This has proven to be a great success as it allows the children to delve deep into their chosen focus topic.
-Last year, we held a ‘Save the World Week’ and later this year we will have ‘Europe Week’ where each year group has been allocated a different European country to focus on.
-Year groups are encouraged to run their allocated country through all of their teaching that week, allowing for excellent cross curricular links.
+So far we have held a ‘Save the World Week’ and ‘Europe Week’ and the children absolutely love it!
+Each year group is given a focus for the week and produce some fabulous pieces of work to record their learning.
+This academic year, we will be holding a ‘Crazy Continents’ week where each year group will be allocated a continent to focus on.
+I can’t wait to see the amazing work that our children produce.